top of page

 When I heard, my body trembled; My lips quivered at the voice; Rottenness entered my bones; And I trembled in myself, That I might rest in the day of trouble.
 When he comes up to the people, He will invade them with his troops.
 Though the fig tree may not blossom, Nor fruit be on the vines; Though the labor of the olive may fail, And the fields yield no food; Though the flock may be cut off from the fold, And there be no herd in the stalls-- Yet I will rejoice in the Lord, I will joy in the God of my salvation.
 The Lord God is my strength; He will make my feet like deer's feet, And He will enable me to tread on the heights.

 Glory to God.
-Look how hard Jesus is fighting to be truly known.
-If we can truly rest in Him and love Him, every other idol and altar melts away and we love others like Jesus does, in prayer and by going forth, wherever and however he would uniquely send us.
-His Grace makes us able.
-What a love.
-What a storehouse of everything good thing.
+If we rest in Him and love Him, every other idol and altar melts away and we love others like Jesus does, in prayer and by going forth, wherever and however he would uniquely send us.
+His grace makes us able, through the blood of Jesus Christ, shed for the remission of our sins, by the power of the Holy Spirit.
+What a storehouse of everything good thing!

 "If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing."
 1 Corinthians 13:2

+No matter how bad it looks, it's Harvest time.
 Praise God.
-No matter how bad it looks, it's Harvest time.
-May any shaking on this earth bring forth the glory of God and sheep into the cuckold of his salvation.
-Be blessed.
+May any shaking of this earth bring forth the glory of God and sheep into the cuckold of his salvation.

 bottom of page